 “I want to make sure this stays on Canadian soil,” he said.
 “This is about protecting people — the same way I always have.”

-As conversations around AI regulation continue to evolve globally, voices like Fitzgerald’s reflect a growing call for stronger safeguards — and a reminder that innovation, while powerful, often raises as many questions as it answers.
+As conversations around AI regulation continue to evolve globally, voices like Fitzgerald’s reflect a growing call for stronger safeguards — and a reminder that innovation, while powerful, often raises as many questions as it answers. n